moosnelly/rahunu-registry/KEYBOARD_SHORTCUTS.md

 ## Notes

+- **Role-Based Access**: Shortcuts are filtered based on your user role.
+Admin-only shortcuts won't appear for non-admin users, and write-action shortcuts won't appear for viewers
 - **Browser Conflict Avoidance**: Main navigation shortcuts use `Alt` (⌥ on Mac) to prevent conflicts with browser shortcuts like `Ctrl+N` (new window), `Ctrl+T` (new tab), and `Ctrl+R` (reload)
 - The `Ctrl` key on Windows/Linux maps to `Cmd` (⌘) on Mac automatically
 - The `Alt` key on Windows/Linux maps to `Option` (⌥) on Mac automatically
-- Admin-only shortcuts will navigate to admin pages but access control is enforced server-side
+- Access control is enforced both client-side (shortcut visibility) and server-side (page access)
 - The system uses custom events for communication between components
 - Search shortcut (`/`) is inspired by common patterns in apps like GitHub, Gmail, and Slack